-- Training and extension program at IIPR, Kanpur. - Interaction with Scientists and technical staff of production department for solving farmers queries on technical issues.
-Day 5: Kanpur. - Visit to Chandra Shekhar Azad University of agriculture and Technology, Kanpur. - Interaction with technical staff to become well versed with technical issues and care to be taken during pulses production. - Visit to adjoining farmer's field for practical exposure to farm practices adopted in the area.
+- Training and extension program at IIPR, Kanpur. - Interaction with Scientists and technical staff of the production department for solving farmers queries on technical issues.

+- Visit to Chandra Shekhar Azad University of Agriculture and Technology, Kanpur - Interaction with technical staff to become well versed with technical issues and care to be taken during pulses production. - Visit to adjoining farmer's field for practical exposure to farm practices adopted in the area.